Shubham-253/Amazon-Reviews-Sentiment-Analysis/README.md

     <path fill-rule="evenodd" d="M13.78 4.22a.75.75 0 010 1.06l-7.25 7.25a.75.75 0 01-1.06 0L2.22 9.28a.75.75 0 011.06-1.06L6 10.94l6.72-6.72a.75.75 0 011.06 0z"></path>
 </svg>
     </clipboard-copy>
+  </div></div>

-  </div></div>where, venv is basically virtual env , you can name it anything mine was "Democracy"
+  where, venv is basically virtual env , you can name it anything mine was "Democracy" and app.py is stream.py in this case (which internally calls the extractor and sentiment analyzer code)